 Drones are also banned within the country.
 We were all questioned and searched for drones when we crossed the border overland.

 Unlike the other Central Asian countries, Turkmenistan is best experienced in what we know as the typical shoulder season.

 Since Turkmenistan is mostly desert, the summer, which is the most popular time to visit most of the other ‘stan’ countries along the Silk Road, is extremely hot.

 In contrast, winter is downright cold.
 This makes the shoulder season the perfect temperature for exploring this fascinating country.
 No matter when you go, don’t expect any crowds.
 We only saw one other group of tourists during our visit.

 - March to June: You can expect clear skies, sunshine and warm temperatures during the day.
 Nighttime temps can feel cold, especially in the desert.
 Combined, this makes the most optimum travel time and, in my opinion, is the best time to visit Turkmenistan.
 We traveled through both Uzbekistan and Turkmenistan during June.

-- July & August: This time period is the height of summer and with it you can expect to experience some extreme heat.
-It can be too hot to be out during the middle of the day, so take that into consideration if you plan to visit during these months.
+- July & August: This period is the height of summer and with it, you can expect to experience some extreme heat.
+It can be too hot to be out during the middle of the day, so consider that if you plan to visit during these months.
 Temperatures in Ashgabat will easily top 105°F (40°C).